rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 * **4.1** Each logical blocks of functionality **SHOULD** be set off with a `// MARK: -` comment to keep things well-organized.
 Leave a newline after the comment line.

 * **4.2** When adding protocol conformance to a model, prefer adding a separate group (commented with `// MARK: -`) for the protocol methods.
 This keeps the related methods grouped together with the protocol.
+Keep in mind that when using an extension, however, the methods in the extension can't be overridden by a subclass, which can make testing difficult.

 **Preferred:**